Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 The beauty of sim racing is that it is, as we have said, arguably the most transferable form of competitive gaming you can compete in.
 With that being said, the end goal for many sim racers is to ultimately enter real motorsport.
 If you’re lucky enough to find yourself in this position, or believe you’re quick enough to transfer the skills, it’s important to approach it in the right manner.

 Much like we identified when you first started racing, it’s important to treat this next step in the same manner.
-You’re unlikely to be offered a test session in a Formula One car by an F1 team as a result of your time on F1 2019, whereas the possibility of a GT3 test drive is much more feasible based on the associated costs for the prize winners.
+You’re unlikely to be offered a test session in a Formula One car by an F1 team as a result of your time on the F1 games, whereas the possibility of a GT3 test drive is much more feasible based on the associated costs for the prize winners.

 It is, therefore, important that you set the right target of entering competitions where prizes in real tests can be achieved.
 Here are a few examples:

-rFactor 2 regularly offers the winners of their Formula E series test days in real Formula E cars.
+- rFactor 2 regularly offers the winners of their Formula E series test days in real Formula E cars.

 The second key aspect of transferring skills is the problem that everyone in motorsport faces: budgets.
 Unless you’re one of a select few, the harsh reality is that little will come after your test day without you being willing to open your wallet.
 Results on a simulator are indicative of performance, but cash is paramount in moving things forward.